 This is very hard when an issue is inherently emotive.
 I used to teach a course on Child Protection.
-In this course I found it very difficult to get my students to stop using language like ‘disgusting’, ‘abhorrent’, and ‘repulsive’ to describe abusive behaviour towards children.
+In this course I found it very difficult to get my students to stop using language like ‘disgusting’, ‘abhorrent’, and ‘repulsive’ to describe abusive behavior towards children.

 Simply speaking, emotional language makes it appear to your marker that you are susceptible to researcher bias.
 A more sober analysis will be more much convincing.

-Here’s some words to avoid at all costs:
+Here are some words to avoid at all costs:

 |Avoid These 12 Emotional Words:|